jjwon/jjwon.github.com/about.md

 - I have been taking an online video chat-based Chinese class in order to study the language more efficiently.
 - A friend and I have been working on a mobile web app for [Project Homeless Connect](https://projecthomelessconnect.org/), an SF-based nonprofit.
-- I'm currently reading [Thinking Fast and Slow](https://smile.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) by Daniel Kahneman.
+- I'm currently re-reading [Thinking Fast and Slow](https://smile.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) by Daniel Kahneman.
 Recently, I finished [Doing Good Better](https://smile.amazon.com/Doing-Good-Better-Effective-Altruism/dp/1592409660) by William MacAskill, from which I learned a lot about the effective altruism movement, and why we should think carefully about what charities we donate to.

 #### Projects